Coverage Guided Testing for Recurrent Neural Networks: Related Work

-For LSTMs, the processing of a sequential input $\{x_t\}_{t=1}^n$ leads to a sequence of vectors for each structural components, e.g., $\{h_t\}_{t=1}^n$ and $\{f_t\}_{t=1}^n$.
-These vectors are all high-dimensional, and hard to comprehend by human.
-To get an overview of information behind them, dimensionality reduction methods (e.g. PCA and t-SNE) have been adopted.
-For example, \cite{rauber2017visualizing} employs PCA to extract the most important feature of $h_t$ at each time step $t$.
-These methods facilitate the visualisation of RNN hidden behaviors.
-Our visualisation is completely different, and works by visualising the working principles of LSTM based on a set of test cases.
+In each LSTM layer, a sequential input $\{x_t\}_{t=1}^n$ corresponds with a sequence of vectors for structural components, e.g., $\{f_t\}_{t=1}^n$ and $\{h_t\}_{t=1}^n$.
+These internal vectors are high dimensional and impossible to be comprehended by humans.
+Then, some dimensionality reduction methods (e.g. t-SNE and PCA) have been adopted to visualise the information behind them.
+For instances, \cite{rauber2017visualizing} employs PCA to extract the principle component of $h_t$ at each time step $t$.
+These methods facilitate the interpretation of RNN's hidden behaviours.
+Dimensionality reduction methods have also been used to abstract a neural network into an abstracted model such as a Bayesian network \cite{berthier2021abstraction}.
+Our interpretation is completely different from the above, and works by visualising the working process of LSTM layer based on a set of test cases.

+\paragraph{Neural Network Repairing} The repairing of neural network has also been studied, with the aim to utilise the generated test cases to improve the model's adversarial robustness~\cite{ma2018mode,zhang2019apricot,robot2020} or fix the detected backdoor~\cite{neurospf2020}.
+In contrast to the typical machine learning re-training \cite{wang2019convergence}, such work often relies on properly designed test cases to first identify certain structures inside the neural network model that are responsible for the model's undesirable behaviours, and then correct the model's behaviour by e.g., re-training~\cite{ma2018mode}, weight adaption~\cite{zhang2019apricot}, symbolic constraint solving~\cite{neurospf2020}, etc. In \cite{robot2020}, each test case's impact on improving the model robustness is quantified.
+Nevertheless, we are not aware of any repairing method that is designed for RNNs.